Roy Stein

 "The single most important thing as a teacher is respect for the student.
 Everything flows from that. "

 Stein constantly works to maintain a respectful environment for his students.
 He has shared his teaching tips with other faculty and sees an overlying theme of respect among the Nazareth community.
 "I would describe the college in one word: nice.
 Colleagues from other colleges say that when they come here: We smile and say hi to each other.
-The campus is beautifully maintained and from my perspective, faculty and staff have had positive relationships in the 34 years I've been teaching at the college.
+The campus is beautifully maintained and from my perspective, faculty and staff have had positive relationships in the 40+ years I've been teaching here.
 It's not adversarial.
 It's a very student-focused campus, and the students are nice.
 It's a very humane place."

 Why Major in Music/Business?